Tips and Tricks for Assembling Raise the Black Plastic Miniatures

 Assembly tips and Weapon Style s for Blood & Plunder starter kit:

 • In that time period, there wasn’t a massive difference in uniforms for sailors (mid to late 18th-century formal uniforms begin to appear).
 Some people will do the larger floppy or tricorn hats for the British and the plainer hats for pirates.
 But it doesn’t really matter.
 For long-term play, you will likely mix and match sailors into other factions so don’t stress over it.
-Your ships provide the “teams” so you don’t have to sweat the style or paint scheme.
+In naval games, your ships provide the “teams” so you don’t have to sweat the style or paint scheme.

 • Pg 137 in the rulebook has a good scenario for “BLACKBEARD’S FINAL STAND” that works well for demos and learning to play.
 This scenario comes with force lists that identify the units for you.

 • The biggest issue is the weapons.
 It typically doesn’t matter in a friendly game what weapon a model is using, but in tournaments, it’s typically preferred the model looks close to the unit’s function.
-Models with pistols imply closer range/melee-focused units, muskets imply longer range fire, pikes have special abilities.
+Models with pistols imply closer range/melee-focused units, muskets imply longer range fire,and lances/pikes have special abilities.
 I’ll cover that in depth below.

 What Weapon Types Should I Take?